top of page

 1. The Unsinkable Molly Brown

 According to Calculated Risk: The Supersonic Life and Times of Gus Grissom by George Leopold, Grissom first considered naming his spacecraft Wapasha after several Mdewakanton Dakota chiefs who lived in Minnesota during the 18th and 19th centuries.
 However, after someone pointed out to Grissom that the spacecraft would be nicknamed the Wabash Cannon Ball, a mythical train described in the American folk song of the same name, Wapasha was dropped.
 Grissom and Young agreed on the name Molly Brown after the popular broadway show The Unsinkable Molly Brown as a nod to Grissom's sunken Liberty Bell 7 capsule (more on that later) [1].
 NASA was not amused and made the crew choose another name.
 Grissom suggested Titanic.
 NASA was less amused by that one, so they reluctantly allowed Molly Brown.
-In fact, NASA disliked the name so much that it prohibited its astronauts from naming their spacecraft until 1969.
+In fact, NASA disliked the name so much that it prohibited its astronauts from naming their spacecraft until 1969 with Apollo 9.

 Flown Gemini 3 silver medallion